-The Air Assault School, conducted at Fort Campbell, KY, is two weeks of mental and physical challenges.
+The Air Assault School, conducted at Fort Hood, Texas, is two weeks of mental and physical challenges.
 This school is designed to teach air assault skills and procedures, improve basic leadership skills, instill the Air Assault spirit, and award the Air Assault Badge.

 During the course you will face such challenges as:

 - Obstacle Course – You will be required to negotiate a demanding obstacle course.

 - Physical Training – PT is conducted daily.
 Distance runs of up to three miles are standard

 - Rappelling – You are required to tie a series of knots and conduct graded rappels from walls and helicopters.
 You must successfully complete three day and two night helicopter rappels.